|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

 - explain the origin and evolving of facility management as a management discipline from both a client and provider perspective;

 - understand the need for and benefits of innovation in FM and how innovations can be shaped;

 - discuss and apply facility design innovation for experience-centric services from a customer journey perspective;

-- understand and apply various approaches to facility management innovation to create work environments that meet users’ needs.
+- understand and apply various approaches to facility management innovation to create work environments that meet societal, business and users’ needs.

 The course consists of 10 (guest) lectures, self-study, an individual assignment, group discussions and student presentations.